Last Updated on May 3, 2023 by Luke Feldbrugge

 Homes for Heroes real estate specialists are experts at locating the perfect housing option that meet your needs.
 Whether your department requires you to live within the jurisdiction, you’re searching in a competitive market, or you just want to live close to work or your child’s school, our specialists can find the right home for you.
 Your real estate agent will live and work in your local area.
 This means they know the market you’re looking in and have good knowledge of the inventory and pricing.

-Plus, if you work with our mortgage, title and inspection specialists, you can save an average of $500 on lender fees.
+Plus, if you work with our mortgage, title and inspection specialists, you can save an average of $500 on lender fees, $100 on title services and $50 on your home inspection.
 These Hero Rewards are just our way of saying thank you for your service and sacrifice.

 Our real estate agents and lenders can help navigate the different types of loans below.
 Our lenders can also work with you on getting the correct paper work or credit score help, if needed.
 You can also combine our Hero Rewards with any of the loan or housing options you decide to go with.
 Take a moment to sign up with no obligation to get more information.

 Conventional loans are the most popular home loan for law enforcement and the general public, with more than 60% of mortgages being conventional.
 The reason is, there are numerous advantages to conventional loans.
 For one, there are no up front funding fees, which are fees you pay at the beginning of the loan when you use a government loan.
 The upfront funding fee is extra insurance that you’ll pay a loan back.
 There technically is no limit to the amount of money you can borrow, unlike with government-backed loans.
 However, you will still have a loan limit, determined by things like income and credit.